KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/the_hidden_architecture_of_the_universe.md

 The task is not to escape the world.
 It is to **restore circulation within it**.

 #### A Quiet Transition

 This chapter does not ask for belief.
-It only invites a different lens.
+It invites a different lens.

 If reality is structured by circulating order, and if the human being is a living torus of energy, fluid, and awareness,